-- Have students draw a picture or symbol or use graphics such as word maps to represent the word.
+- Have students draw a picture or symbol or use graphic organizers, such as word maps, to represent the word.

 - Students should chart the words and their definitions as well as examples of each word to help them remember the words.
 They can do this using drawings, symbols, stories, or sentences.

-- Use the sample vocabulary lesson in this blog: “Music to Their Ears.”
+- Try this sample musical vocabulary lesson: “Music to Their Ears.”